FaeqAlrimawi/SharingIncidentKnowledge/README.md

 To demonstrate the technique, you can download a demo (**demo.zip**) from [here][4].
 The demo contains an exectable jar of both techniques (**techniques.jar**) and data (under **DemoData** folder).
 Unpack the demo and then run the jar file.
 Alternatively, you can download the project, build it, and then execute/modify the example from class [ScenarioExecutor.java][11].

-The data for executing the extraction technique include:
+The data for executing the isntantiation technique are:

 >- Incident pattern model file (**incidentPattern.cpi**)